 - May the recommendation questions be sent directly to UT Law?

 - No, the recommendations must be sent directly to LSAC.
-Recommenders now have the option to send the letters to LSAC electronically.
 Instructions are on the LSAC LLM website.

 - How do I pay the $75.00 application fee?

-- The fee may be paid online with a credit card directly though LSAC.
+- The fee may be paid online with a credit card directly through the LSAC website.